realworldocaml/book/en/compiler-output-formats.md

 Error: Syntax error
 ```

-The fixed version of this source code creates the `MyString` module correctly
+The correct version of this source code creates the `MyString` module correctly
 via a local open, and compiles successfully.

 ```ocaml